ianmiell/shutit/CONFIGURATION.md

 ### Defaults

-Defaults exist in the code somewhere.
+Defaults are the config items set in the code.

+If a setting is required but not present, an error is thrown on startup.

 ### Host Config

-A file is automatically created in ~/.shutit/config which is read first by ShutIt.
+A file is automatically created in ~/.shutit/config which is read in by ShutIt after the defaults stage.

-This file should contain configuration specific to your host, for example
+This file should contain configuration specific to your host environment, for example:

 ```sh
 [host]